G00406014/digital-rain-25-cpp/index.md

  This change significantly reduced the flickering and improved the overall performance and visual quality of the simulation.

 ## Modern C++ insight & reflection
-  Previously i was using srand but that is not the correct practice of a modern C++ programmer, so i instead decided to use the <random> library, I avoided to use srand() because it's outdated, has poor randomness and is not thread safe, these are all features i want to avoid as a programmer.
+  Previously i was using srand() but that is not the correct practice of a modern C++ programmer, so i instead decided to use the <random> library, I avoided using srand() because it's outdated, has poor randomness and is not thread safe, these are all features i want to avoid as a programmer.

   Another guideline I followed was that a modern C++ programmer would include constructors and destructors in the project, even if they aren't strictly required.